arceryz/godot-fastDI/README.md

 - [fastDI.tscn](/fastDI/fastDI.tscn)

 and put them anywhere in your project.
-Then either add the `fastDI.tscn` as an autoload for global access, or place it locally in the scene where you want to use the UI (but you will not get glboal access).
+Then either add the `fastDI.tscn` as an autoload for global access, or place it locally in the scene where you want to use the UI, but you will have to link signals manually.

 # Contributing